 For the following, please replace <FT_NAME> with my actual First Name and <last_name> with my actual Last Name.
 The email address is not explicitly written in order to prevent its capture ("harvesting") by spam bots.

-If you cannot or will not send email at the address above, you may use <FT_NAME>.<last_name>@gmail.com - I try to check it and answer emails every 14 days or so.
+Unless I have emailed you from (or have given you) another address, you may use <FT_NAME>.<last_name>@gmail.com - I try to check it and answer emails every 14 days or so.

-Please send any and all legal documents and correspondence to legal@<last_name>.net - all such email will trigger an automated confirmation emailed back to the original address.
+It may also be possible to send me email at <FT_NAME>@<lastname>.net and all legal documents and correspondence to legal@<last_name>.net - email sent to the latter will trigger an automated confirmation emailed back to the original address.
+If the confirmation is not sent, the email address is unavailable.
 Note however that this automated reply is no guarantee that the email has been read - it may even have been captured by the spam filter.
 To ensure that your emails are read and receive the attention they deserve we can agree on a confirmation mechanism beforehand.
 Such emails are read with priority.